adriannabronowicka/purchasing-power-of-poles/README.md

 Here are the macro-economic conclusions driven by the data analysis:

-*   **The "Bread Test" Illusion (Nominal vs. Real Wages):**
+*   **Impact of Inflation on Wages:**
     While nominal wages in Poland climbed steadily between 2014 and 2024, skyrocketing inflation (HICP) heavily eroded that growth.
-The reality check?
-Despite earning more on paper, the real purchasing power of an average wage actually **shrank by over 120 loaves of bread** within a decade.
-Higher nominal earnings failed to fully translate into real financial security.
+The reality check comes from the "Bread Test": despite earning more on paper, the real purchasing power of an average wage actually **shrank by over 120 loaves of bread** within a decade.
+Higher nominal earnings failed to translate into real financial security.

-*   **Currency & Savings Erosion (USD vs. EUR):**
+*   **Impact of Inflation on Savings:**
     Local inflation peaks (especially in 2022) combined with global macroeconomic shifts severely impacted the Polish Zloty's external value.
 If you had saved **10,000 PLN** in 2014:
-    *   In **EUR**, your purchasing power stayed relatively stable (falling slightly from €2,392 to €2,320) due to stable long-term exchange rates.
+    *   In **EUR**, your purchasing power stayed relatively stable (falling slightly from €2,392 to €2,320).
     *   In **USD**, your purchasing power **dropped by nearly 21%**, crashing from $3,175 to $2,513.

 *   **The Bottom Line:** Keeping long-term savings purely in local currency during high-inflation periods drastically diminished its global value, particularly against the US Dollar.